JAMamene/ProjetDevint/code/modele-de-jeuFX/ressources/donneesMbrola/Mbrola/LinuxMbrolaExe/readme.txt

 $ DEFINE/SYSTEM/EXEC MBROLA_DIR disk:[dir]

-where "disk:[dir]"  is the name  of the directory  you created for the MBROLA_DIR files.
+where "disk:[dir]"  is the choiceText  of the directory  you created for the MBROLA_DIR files.
 You could also  add  the following command to  your system login command procedure: